-${}^{5}$ Related to this, Caliendo et al. (2021) suggest that, in quantitative models of migration, it is insufficient to control for direct migration costs alone, but other policy domains need to be be considered, too.
+5Related to this, Caliendo, Opromolla, Parro, and Sforza (2021) suggest that, in quantitative models of migration, it is insufficient to control for direct migration costs alone, but other policy domains need to be be considered, too.

-&lt;sup>6See, e.g., Eaton and Kortum (2002) or Caliendo and Parro (2015).
-If at all, endogeneity of trade policy is mostly considered through the (binary) membership of countries in preferential trade agreements (see Baier and Bergstrand, 2007, 2009).
-With the exception of Egger and Larch (2011) and Egger et al. (2011), related work on endogenous trade agreements is concerned with the direct (partial) rather than the total (direct plus indirect) effects on economic outcome.
+6See, for example, Eaton and Kortum (2002) or Caliendo and Parro (2015).
+If at all, endogeneity of trade policy is mostly considered through the (binary) membership of countries in preferential trade agreements (see 2007 (2007, 2009)).
+With the exception of Egger, Larch, Staub, and Winkelmann (2011) and Egger et al. (2011), related work on endogenous trade agreements is concerned with the direct (partial) rather than the total (direct plus indirect) effects on economic outcome.